Samsung Galaxy Z Fold3 review: Unrivaled despite some weaknesses

 Haptics & design - thick, heavy, impressive & high quality

 When closed, the Z Fold3 measures 158 millimeters in height and 67 millimeters in width, which is actually not that much by today's standards.
-A Galaxy s21 ultra For example, it is noticeably wider at 75,6 millimeters, which is definitely noticeable in everyday use and leads to poorer one-handed operation.
-However, the Z Fold3 has something completely different when it is folded Proproblem, namely the thickness.
-It is a proud 16 millimeters thick, which is of course very unusual for a smartphone.
-You definitely get used to it over the days, but the Z Fold3 is still not comfortable to use when folded, especially because it is also extremely heavy at a proud 271 grams.
-So I would recommend everyone to take the smartphone in their hands before making a purchase, because the thickness and weight should certainly put some people off.
-However, as soon as you open the Samsung Galaxy Z Fold3, the heavy hand feeling disappears quite quickly, since you usually use it with two hands like a small tablet.
-When opened, it is only 6,4 millimeters thick, which is great.
+A Galaxy s21 ultra for example, is noticeably wider at 75,6 millimeters, which is definitely noticeable in everyday use in the hand and leads to poorer one-handed operation.
+The Z Fold3, however, has a completely different problem when closed, namely its thickness.
+It is an impressive 16 millimeters thick, which is of course very unusual for a smartphone.
+You definitely get used to it over the days, but the Z Fold3 is still not comfortable to use when closed, especially because it is also extremely heavy at an impressive 271 grams.
+So I would recommend that everyone hold the smartphone in their hand before buying it, because the thickness and weight are sure to put some people off.
+However, as soon as you open the Samsung Galaxy Z Fold3, the heavy feeling in the hand disappears quite quickly, as you usually use it like a small tablet with two hands.
+When opened, it is also only 6,4 millimeters thick, which is great.

 The frame is made of aluminium, which is very resistant to fingerprints due to the matte surface and it also feels comfortableprohigh-quality and pleasant to the touch.
 Coupled with the matte glass back, the Z Fold3 is one of the highest quality smartphones.
 Customers have three colors to choose from with silver, green and black, all of which are matt and therefore not susceptible to fingerprints.
 In addition to the colors, the cameras in the left corner should also immediately catch the eye.
 There are three sensors arranged one below the other, which clearly protrude from the housing, causing the smartphone to wobble noticeably when it is used lying on the table.